masonwm23/celtics-win-probability/README.md

 | 7 | Research results and documentation |✅ Completed|
 | 8 | Frontend connected after validation | ✅ Complete|

 All project phases have been successfully completed and validated.
+The final model, interactive dashboard, and supporting documentation have been reviewed and verified.

 ---